sjpeacock/Peacock2013EcolAppl/README.md

 spawner and catch data and R code for compiling spawner-recruit pairs and fitting the Ricker model.

+**August 2022**: The file `Correction.R` has been added to correct an error in the reporting of methods in the original 2013 paper.
+Specifically, the original analysis reported results from the full data set, without filtering based on the number of spawner-recruit pairs as reported in the methods.
+The results and conclusions remained the same when using the filtered data set, and an erratum has been submitting outlining the specific changes to parameter estimates using the filtered data set.

 ## File list

 `nuSEDS_PINK.csv`